TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/GuidesXml.rst

     :type: string

-    When documentation is rendered in the GitHub action for deployment onto https://docs.typo3.org the version is set automatically to the extensions version derived from the git tag.
+    When documentation is rendered in the GitHub action for deployment onto https://docs.typo3.org the version is set automatically to the extension's version derived from the Git tag.
 Setting the version in the :file:`guides.xml` only affects local rendering.

     The attributes *version* and *release* both contain the version of the manual